Chaichas/Image_Processing/README.md

 ### Question 11-a: Resizing the image

 In this question, the image is resized according to a scale factor *SCALE_FACTOR*.
 In the implemented code, the scale factor is set to 0.5. his question is implemented in *src/mykernel_resize.cu* and *inc/mykernel_resize.h*.
 The result is given below.
+Note: In case you want to execute this code, uncomment code lines between "Question 11-a" and "END Question 11 - a" and comment the rest of the code lines in *src/modif_img.cpp*.

 ![Results](pics/resize.png)